 Goddard College is a Title IV eligible institution and offers federal and state grants, federal and private loans, and institutional scholarships and grants.
-For the 2014-2015 award year, 83% of Goddard students received some form of financial aid.
-Seventy-four percent of students took out federal loans and 47% of undergraduate students received federal Pell and/or SEOG grants.
+For the 2015-16 award year, 85% of Goddard students received some form of financial aid.
+Seventy-seven percent of students took out federal loans and 57% of undergraduate students received federal Pell and/or SEOG grants.
 Goddard’s tuition and fees vary based on the degree program, residency site, credit hours, and other options such as licensure.
 Please access the link to our Tuition and Fees page to determine the cost of our programs.

 Schools are able to add in a Cost of Attendance (COA) calculation to the student’s budget in addition to direct costs owed to Goddard.
 This enables us to award funds to supplement your educational costs.
 Depending on program, the estimated amounts per award year:

 - Books & Supplies $600

 - Miscellaneous (such as computer costs and loan fees) $3000

 - Childcare while attending the eight-day residency week